Superhuman Mail MCP Server

 • create_or_update_draft: Create or edit an email draft, using your voice and tone.

-• get_availability_calendar: Find available meeting times for a group of participants.
+• get_availability: Find available meeting times for a group of participants.

 • Before using this tool, we strongly advise enabling the option to request confirmation each time in your AI assistant, as it can send emails instantly without any delay.

-• update_preferences_email_and_calendar: Update writing style, event creation preferences, and facts used to draft emails and calendar events.
-Updates are made to Superhuman’s Personalization settings.
+• update_personalization: Update writing style, event creation preferences, and facts used to draft emails and calendar events.
+Updates are made to Superhuman Mail's Personalization settings.

 What is the Superhuman Mail MCP Server?